Mathematics is about searching for the underlying nature of phenomena and attempting to unify the phenomena through abstraction.

 - Actuary — uses calculus, statistics, numerical analysis, and modeling to determine rates and regulatory policies within the public and private insurance and financial arenas.

 In addition, Shippensburg University’s BS in mathematics allows students to choose a concentration of courses leading to secondary education certification.
 Such students are then qualified to teach mathematics at the secondary level.
 Students who choose secondary education certification as their concentration will be required to complete a complement of mathematics courses comparable in number and rigor to that required by the other allowable concentrations within the bachelor’s degree.
 In addition, these students are required to complete a number of professional education courses and to student teach at the secondary level.
 Because of the mathematical rigor of the secondary education certification concentration, students completing this concentration could easily choose not to teach but rather to work in one of the many career fields available to mathematicians.
+Ship's undergraduate mathematics program gives students multiple options, and they can determine their career path based on their interests and goals.

-Graduates of Ship’s mathematics program may pursue advanced degrees.
+Graduates of Ship’s undergraduate mathematics program may pursue advanced degrees.
 An advanced degree will often lead to career advancement or to additional employment opportunities within the fields of education and industry.

 The Math Club is open to all students interested in mathematics and is the most popular extracurricular activity within the department.
 The Math Club’s activities include attendance at department seminars, travel to regional mathematics meetings, and several social events.
 The Math Club is a student chapter of the Mathematical Association of America (MAA).